OSPREI: A Coupled Approach to Modeling CME-Driven Space Weather with Automatically-Generated, User-Friendly Outputs: Further Analysis

 \subsection{Spatial Variations}

-FIDO yields the full in situ profile for a specific trajectory through the CMEs, but it may be of use to see how things would change if the location of the CME were spatially shifted.
+FIDO yields the full in situ profile for a specific trajectory through the CMEs, but it may be of use to see how things would change if the impact occurred at a slightly different location.
 We use the CME geometries and internal properties at the time of impact (from ANTEATR) to produce contour maps of various properties, shown in Figure \ref{con}.
-We project the location of each ensemble member onto a flattened map of latitude and longitude relative to the Earth's (or satellite's) location (marked with a pale blue dot).
+Each CME is projected onto a map of latitude and longitude with the Earth (or satellite) located at the origin (marked with a pale blue dot).
+For a single CME, this produces a rounded rectangular shape (see side and cross section views of the CME shape in the bottom of Fig. \ref{OSP}).
+We combine the projections of all ensemble members into a single map.
+For a given latitude and longitude in the map, we average the properties of all CMEs that project onto that point.
+This defines an area where there is a nonzero chance of CME impact.
+Near the edges of this area the properties may only be determined from only a few CMEs, if that is all that impacts that location, but toward the center the properties will tend to be the average of all CMEs.

-The top left panel shows the percentage chance of impact.
+The top left panels shows the percentage chance of impact.
 This is simply the sum of CMEs that impact that location divided by the total number of CMEs that reach the satellite distance.
 The denominator is not necessarily the same as the number in the ensemble, it is possible that the random variations lead to input parameters than make the internal magnetic forces unstable (e.g. combination of low mass with high magnetic field scaling and large $AW$).
 We do not include these ``failed'' unstable CMEs in the percentage calculation but we do include the misses that propagate the full distance and do not make contact.
-For the example CME we find that the impact occurs toward the flank of the CME and we are nearly at the boundary between the core where all CMEs overlap and the region only reached by a few CMEs.
+For CME 1 there is little variation in the position and orientation of the ensemble members so the contours exhibit the rounded rectangular shape that a single case would have and the percentages symmetrically decrease toward the edges due to slight variations in size.
+For CME 2, we see a wider range in positions and orientations, causing the area of non-zero contours to distort from the rounded rectangle.
+There is a large region with 100\% chance of impact but we see that the gradient in percentage change extends much farther to the right of it than it does to the left.